apache/airflow/docs/apache-airflow/authoring-and-scheduling/index.rst

 Authoring and Scheduling
 =========================

-Here you can find detailed documentation about advanced authoring and scheduling airflow DAGs.
+Here you can find detailed documentation about advanced authoring and scheduling airflow Dags.
 It's recommended that you first review the pages in :doc:`core concepts </core-concepts/index>`

 **Authoring**